 16 For Paul had determined to sail by Ephesus, because he would not spend the time in Asia: for he hasted, if it were possible for him, to be at Jerusalem the day of Pentecost.

-17 ¶ And from Miletus he sent to Ephesus, and called the elders of the church.
+$17\,\P$ And from Miletus he sent to Ephesus, and called the elders of the church.

-18 And when they were come to him, he said unto them, Ye know, from the first day that I came into Asia, after what manner I have been with you at all seasons, but have shewed you, and have taught you publickly, and from house to house,
+18 And when they were come to him, he said unto them, Ye know, from the first day that I came into Asia, after what manner I have been with you at all seasons,